Understanding the World Through Science

 Science is a means of trying to understand the world, and what it can teach us is always evolving.

-People are sometimes surprised when they realize how often Greenpeace collaborates with scientists, but it is fundamental to our work.
+People are sometimes surprised when they realize how often the Greenpeace global network collaborates with scientists, but it is fundamental to our work.
 Our whole purpose is to fight for solutions that are essential to a green and peaceful future.
 Working with scientists and acting in accordance with the best available science is how we know we are prioritizing the right issues and promoting the right solutions.

 Occasionally, we learn something new that makes us realize we are better off than we thought; more often, the opposite is true.
 That’s why the precautionary principle is at the heart of Greenpeace’s approach.
 The less we know about the impacts of doing something, the more careful we should be.
 That means not allowing untested chemicals to be used in food packaging, for example, or launching a whole new industry to mine the deep sea when we have very little knowledge of what that will mean for the climate or the health of our oceans.

-Greenpeace has a very good Science Unit, which advises us on our work and helps ensure our accuracy and preserve our credibility.
+Greenpeace International has a very good Science Unit, which advises us on our work and helps ensure our accuracy and preserve our credibility.
 In addition, we partner with independent scientists from institutions all over the world.
 Whether we are trying to assess the impact of an oil spill, document an offshore area Shell wants to drill, or evaluate how fast Arctic sea ice is melting, scientists play a critical role in our work.